maliceio/malice/README.md

 Find a bug?
 Want more features?
 Find something missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/go-malice/issues/new) and I'll get right on it.

+### Credits
+I want to give a big shout out to [jordan-wright](http://jordan-wright.com), I am using his program [gophish](https://github.com/jordan-wright/gophish) as a template to get me started with the Malice rewrite.
+Jordan has an amazing sense of style and his code is elegant and beautiful.
+I aspire to be on his level someday.

 ### License
 Apache License (Version 2.0)
 Copyright (c) 2013 - 2015 **blacktop** Joshua Maine